 The Muriens.
 Earl Muriens is a Badass Normal with twenty years of successful campaigns against the Wild monsters and Outwaller tribes under his belt, and his wife is an an insanely powerful sorceress.
 Of their sons, Gabriel is a stellar tactician, mage and knight, Gavin started his career by killing a demon twice his size and Aneas is both a skilled sorcerer and a great fighter.

 The Lachlan brothers.
 Thomas is a One-Man Army on a battlefield, Ranald is a Badass Normal knight and Hector, despite technically being a non-combatant, manages to take down over a dozen Wild Creaturs before he's killed.

-Mother and son Tar and Lot are ancient dragons who both manage to fight the Bigger Bad of the series one-on-one on even terms.
+Mother and son Tar and Lot are ancient dragons who both manage to fight the villain of the series one-on-one on even terms.

 Horus Heresy has the Emperor and his sons.
 The Emperor himself is a thirty-six-thousand-years-old psyker bordering between Humanoid Abomination and Physical God, who crafted the Imperium by creating a Badass Army and then leading it from the front and beating the galaxy into submission.
 To match this, each of his eighteen kids is a three-metres-tall One-Man Army capable of fighting faster than a human eye can follow and with mastery over nearly all weapons and military strategies known to mankind.

 Dance of the Butterfly has two of these, and they are rivals, the Felcrafts and the Malkuths.
 Both are immensely wealthy and influential, and they also just happen to be part of a conspiracy to hide the existence of invading demons that they actively hunt.